Population forecast

 The Key Population Forecast is an adjustment of the Population Forecast, in which the short-term assumptions are adjusted based on new observations of the subsequent year.
 This Key Forecast only concerns number of inhabitants by age and sex.

-How is the survey conducted
+How is the research conducted

 Type of research